NineOfGaming/VSCRunner/README.md

 - Only writes or deletes files if it needs to.

 ## Planned Features
-- Dynamic directory paths, as they are currently hardcoded for our school's system.
+- ~Dynamic directory paths, as they are currently hardcoded for our school's system.~

-## Contributing

-Feel free to help! <a href="https://github.com/NineOfGaming/VSCRunner/issues/new">Open an issue</a> or submit PRs.

 ## License